Undergraduate Courses

 In the following list, the course’s number of credits is indicated in parenthesis at the end of the course’s description.
 For the most accurate and up-to-date list of courses, please visit the official catalog of mathematics courses.

 MATH 120.
 QUANTITATIVE REASONING.
 Statistical reasoning, logical statements and arguments, personal business applications, linear programming, estimations, and approximation.
 Prerequisites: Successful completion of DS 099, if required.
+Prerequisite: Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); or ALEKS PPL score of 30; or the successful completion of DS 099, if required.
 (3)

 MATH 121.
 COLLEGE ALGEBRA.
 In this course, students will learn how to solve types of equations such as linear, quadratic, higher-order, rational, radical, exponential, and logarithmic equations.
 Students will also solve linear, polynomial, and rational inequalities.
 Other topics include the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), the graphs of some of these functions, and solving systems of equations in two variables.
 The non-online sections meet twice weekly, with other work to be completed in the Jackson Avenue Center Mathematics Lab.
 Prerequisites: This course cannot be booked if completed Math 261 or Math 262 with a grade of C or better.
-Minimum ACT mathematics score of 19 (SAT 450 or SATR 490) or the successful completion of DS 099, if required.
+Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); or ALEKS PPL score of 46; or the successful completion of DS 099, if required.
 (3)

 MATH 167.
 BUSINESS MATHEMATICS.
 Students gain a solid foundation for topics in logic including but not limited to statements and their negations and truth tables, as well as topics in statistics including but not limited to data collection, display and analysis, binomial and normal distribution.
 Students will be prepared to solve linear and quadratic equations used in business calculus.
 Students will work with exponential and logarithmic functions and functions used in business such as cost, demand, revenue, and profit.
 Prerequisite: This course cannot be booked if completed Math 261 with a grade of C or better.
-Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); ALEKS PPL score of 46; or the successful completion of DS 099, if required.
-(3)
+Minimum ACT mathematics score of 19 (SAT 450 or SATR 510); or ALEKS PPL score of 38; or the successful completion of DS 099, if required (3)

 MATH 245.
 MATHEMATICS FOR ELEMENTARY TEACHERS I. Students are introduced to sets, the real number system and its subsystems.
 Prerequisites: Successful completion of DS 099, if required.
 Elementary or Special Education Majors, or Math Education Minors.
 (3)